 Major features include a robust wiki engine, articles, forums, newsletters, blogs, a file/image gallery, bug & issue tracker, a links directory, polls/surveys and quizzes, a FAQ, a banner management system, a calendar, maps, Mobile Tiki (PDA and WAP access), RSS feeds, a category system, a theme control center, a workflow engine, live support, Shoutbox, an advanced user, group and permission system and more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Tiki Wiki CMS Groupware on Ubuntu 14.04.
+I will show you the step-by-step installation of Tiki Wiki CMS Groupware on Ubuntu 14.04.

 Install Tiki Wiki CMS Groupware on Ubuntu 14.04